byangtri/eks/README.md

 ```

-`setup.sh` file is a script to run the prerequisite on Red Hat Linux.
+`setup.sh` file is a script to run the prerequisite on Linux.